joegreene/Spring-2014-CS-Lab--SI-/Week 14/hangman.md

 Normally, making a program can be split up into several steps: Psuedo-code, C++ translation, and overall debugging.

 #### Psuedo-code
-The most important part to making this game is to lay out everything you will need.
-A good way of doing this is to lay out everything you will need (algorithmically, not syntactically).
+The most important part to making this game (or really any program) is to lay out everything you will need, in a step-wise fashion.

 For instance, let's say we need to make a program that grabs a list of students from a file, allow the user to add, delete, print, and close, saving the records to the file when the program quits.
 A psuedo-code example would be:

-Psuedo-code:
 ```
   Grab and store the data for the student list